bytecodeio/LookerEmbeddedReference-Frontend/README.md

 ### Start the backend API server

-Follow directions in [the backend repository readme](https://github.com/bytecodeio/LookerEmbeddedReference-Backend#installation) to install, compile and run it.
+Follow directions in the backend repository readme ([node](https://github.com/bytecodeio/LookerEmbeddedReference-Backend#installation-local), or [java](https://github.com/bytecodeio/LookerEmbeddedReference-Backend-Java/blob/main/README.md#installation-local)) to install, compile and run it.

 ### Point a browser to: